 Let me break it to you: I was indeed biased in my decision not to test the eero Pro 6E.
 Privacy is all about being biased — we only let that special someone in, so to speak.
 Online privacy, though, has little to do with personal preferences.
 It’s more about awareness.

 This post is not another one about the eero.
-I’ll explain my take on online privacy and the risks of losing it (when using a Wi-Fi router) in layman’s terms.
+I’ll explain in simple terms my take on online privacy and the risks of losing it (when using a Wi-Fi router).
 Whether or not you agree with me, it can be a fun read on a slow news day.

 Dong’s note: I first published this post on July 9, 2022, and updated it on August 9 with a FAQ section.